Using Direct Mail (DM) as an IMC Tool

 1. Tangibility Rules

-2. High Lasting results
+2. High Impact

-Direct mail sports an impressive open rate.
+Direct mail boasts an impressive open rate.
 According to the Data & Marketing Association, in 2020, the direct mail response rate was 5.3% for house lists and 2.9% for prospect lists.
 Compare that to email marketing’s 0.6% response rate.
 Numbers don’t lie, folks!
 Direct mail gets you noticed.

 3. A Slice of Personalization Heaven

-4. Multichannel Wonder
+4. Multichannel Magic

-The Direct Mail Vistas
+The Direct Mail Journey

 1. Define Your Goals